JamieBort/Portfolio-Website/administrative/Tasks.md

 Then made a GraphQL api call following the instructions here: https://www.apollographql.com/docs/react/get-started

+Pushed changes to the `Main` branch so that it will trigger a deploy to see if this still works on Render.com

 ##### Front End Status Next Steps React + Vite

-Push changes to the `Main` branch so that it will trigger a deploy to see if this still works on Render.com

 Still need to make an api call in step 3 above in the `Front End To Do` section.

+Make a GraphQL call to my GitHub account.

 ## Hosting